How to use Pipefy's API

 Updated over a week ago

-If your company's processes depend on other tools besides Pipefy, you can count on our API to optimize your workflow.
-You can build your own integrations and make requests directly to Pipefy with it.
+If your company's processes depend on additional tools beyond Pipefy, you can count on our API to optimize your workflow.
+You can build your own integrations between these systems and use them to make requests directly to Pipefy.

 What is an API?